shubacca/EngineeringArchitectureSummaries/Airbnb Guest Interest and Home Attributes.md

-All information in this blog summary is obtained from the [Airbnb Engineering Blog](https://medium.com/airbnb-engineering/prioritizing-home-attributes-based-on-guest-interest-3c49b827e51a)

 The variety of property attributes given in a listing don't always provide information on what guests value in those properties.
 Their opinions are reflected in their messages to the Hosts, the reviews of the property and customer support tickets and listing descriptions.

 **Problem Statement:** Can Airbnb recommend better attributes to Hosts to include in their listings based on Guests' reviews and messages, such that the properties generate more engagement?